TerminatorJ/GNL_Scorer/README.md

 ```
 Note that: the sequence you input following the ".py" show have the length of 30, and the 26th-27th should be the "GG"

-If your input is a file of fasta:
+2)If your input is a file of fasta:
 ```python
 from featurization import featurization import sys